matheuspavin/fashionCloud/README.md

 **This project is intended to run on unix systems**

-1. As said, this project needed a mongodb instance running on mongodb://127.0.0.1:27017/
+1. As said, this project needs a mongodb instance running on mongodb://127.0.0.1:27017/
-1. In the main folder run the install.sh script.
+1. In the main folder run the following command: npm start
-1. Run the newly created run.sh file.

 ### IMPORTANT
 ** Inside the folder utils, it has a file with the Requests set up.
 It calls Requests.json

 ### Running the tests
+1. Start the server.
-1. Start the server, by running the run.sh file.
+1. In the main folder run the following command: npm test
-1. Run the file tests.sh.
 1. It will run and stop and give the information, on the terminal.